ObjColumnist/apn_on_rails/README.md

 ```
 ###Environment

-APNS on Rails uses your `Rails.env` to decide whether to connect to Apple's Production or Sandbox server.
-If `Rails.env.production?` is `true` APNS on Rails connects to Apple's Production server else it connects to their Sandbox server.
+APNS on Rails uses `Rails.env` to decide whether to connect to Apple's Production or Sandbox servers.
+If `Rails.env.production?` is `true` APNS on Rails connects to Apple's Production servers, else it connects to their Sandbox servers.

-You can override this (for example in _environment.rb_) by setting the APNS Environment to `production` or `sandbox`
+You can override this before calling any _apns_on_rails_ code (for example in _environment.rb_) by setting the APNS Environment to `production` or `sandbox`
 ```ruby
 APNS.configuration.merge!({
 	:environment => 'production'
 })
 ```

-You can also override the connection settings, but these are automatically configured for Production and Sandbox environments
+You can also override the connection and feedback connections settings, but these are automatically configured for Production and Sandbox environments
 ```ruby
 APNS::Connection.configuration.merge!({
 	:passphrase => '',